geyang/ICLR_2018_analysis/README.md

 ![./figures/submission_timeline.png](./figures/submission_timeline.png)

-Looks like a lot of people start reviewing the paper submitted as soon as the review period started!
+Looks like people start looking at the papers as soon as the review period starts!
+The actual reviewers though, only do so half way through.
+It is unclear if this have something to do with how the review assignments are arranged and handed out.

+Also interestingly, people comment much less on Sundays!
+The comment frequency shows strong weekly cyclicity.
+On the other hand, the review submissions are not.
+A possible explanation is that reviewers tend to be grad students and junior professors, who don't have a lot of family commitments.

 ## Is it better to submit later?